Soil & Water Conservation District

 *Please note the Soil and Water Conservation District does not handle water or solid waste billing.

-The employees of the Floyd County SWCD are comprised of a board of elected supervisors, and an office staff of three.
-Due to the mandate that supervisors represent their actual county of residence, our board of supervisors are all Floyd county residents that own property in the county.
+The employees of the Floyd County SWCD are comprised of a board of elected supervisors, and an office staff of one.

 Our classroom presentations are offered to schools, universities, clubs and public outreach programs free of charge.
 If you're a teacher wishing to schedule an appointment, please send an to Angel Jackson via email at: [email protected]